4GeeksAcademy/blog/blog/coding-bootcamp-in-berlin.md

 ## Preparing for a Coding Bootcamp in Berlin

 Many academies around the world give to their students when enrolling a bunch of exercises to give a basic understanding of the tools that they are about to learn.
 Some of them are reading lessons and others are logic exercises.
-For example, 4Geeks Academy, prepares you with more than **150 javaScript exercises** and a lot of reading lessons about how the internet works, and exercises of HTML and CSS, so when you start everybody is familiarized with the basic concepts of web development.
+For example,[ 4Geeks Academy](https://4geeksacademy.com/), prepares you with more than **150 javaScript exercises** and a lot of reading lessons about how the internet works, and exercises of HTML and CSS, so when you start everybody is familiarized with the basic concepts of web development.

 ### Prerequisites for Enrolling

 One of the things that make boot-camps such a great opportunity for everyone is that **no previous knowledge** of any of the tools that will be used or any knowledge of technology is required.
 The teachers and the educational line are in charge of training you as a developer from scratch.
 They start with the most basic concepts, and with the exercises they propose, which are arranged in such a way that the level of difficulty increases in a pedagogical way, and they make sure that once the course has started you will have no problems implementing the tools they teach.
-Even, at 4Geeks there is a mentoring system, which consists of a scheduled meeting with a teacher or former student of the academy who can guide you if you find yourself stuck due to any difficulty or lack of knowledge or understanding of a subject and this works forever, **even after boot-camp is over**.
+Even, at 4Geeks Academy there is a mentoring system, which consists of a scheduled meeting with a teacher or former student of the academy who can guide you if you find yourself stuck due to any difficulty or lack of knowledge or understanding of a subject and this works forever, **even after boot-camp is over**.

 ### Recommended Skills to Develop

-When a person becomes a developer, the least part of their time is spent writing code, and most of their time is spent reading code and looking for information.
+When a person [becomes a developer](https://4geeksacademy.com/us/landing/learn-to-code), the least part of their time is spent writing code, and most of their time is spent reading code and looking for information.
 The ability to **searching information in Google** for the necessary solutions for a certain task is essential for the training of any developer, understanding that generally someone has already gone through that problem in the past and has remained in a blog to help those of the future.
 The most used blogs to search for information are **stackoverflow.com** and **developer.mozilla.org**.

 Another skill that needs to be developed to be successful as a developer is **resilience**, as there will be many hours of trying different methods to achieve a result that often will not work.
 Codes are extremely perfectionist and a misspelled letter can break the code and bring down a tower of commands even if it is very well built.